AristurtleDev/building-2d-games-with-monogame/documentation/chapter-02-monogame-project-overview/02-02-the-content-file.md

 #---------------------------------- Content ---------------------------------#
 ```

 This is not a file you would typically edit manually.
 Instead you would load this file inside the **MonoGame Content Builder Editor**, which provides a visual interface for adding and managing assets which will then write the appropriate configurations to this file for you.
+We'll cover using the **MonoGame Content Builder Editor** in [Chapter 03: The Content Pipeline](../chapter-03-the-content-pipeline/03-00-the-content-pipeline.md).

 However, it can still be useful to know how to read this file, so we'll cover it briefly below.

 ## Global Properties Section
 The global properties section defines configurations used by the **MonoGame Content Builder** when building the assets defined in the content section of this file.